slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "The best meditation is being curious about the contents of your own mind." (...)
 "A fit mind is a clear mind."
 -- Naval Ravikant*

-> *"If you correct your mind, the rest of your life will fall into place."
--- Lao Tzu*

-> *"It is only in adventure that some people succeed in knowing themselves."
--- Andre Gide*

-> *"I never made a mistake in my life.
-I thought I did once, but I was wrong."
--- Lucy Van Pelt*